 - Assisting with online job searches

-- Helping to build confidence with general IT tasks (using Microsoft word to be able to write a CV or cover letter, setting up or using an email account etc)
+- Help people build their confidence by walking through general IT tasks including: how to use Microsoft Word to write a CV or cover letter; setting up and/or using an email account etc.

-This role will be based in various locations across the County, and so you would be able to choose the location(s) most suitable for you.
-We are looking for a commitment of at least one session a week, which usually last between 2-3 hours depending on location.
+This role will be based in various locations across the County, and so you would be able to choose the location(s) that suit you.
+CTSI are looking for a commitment of at least one session per week, which usually last between 1-3 hours (depending on the location).